wxzhou/auto_save_matlab/README.md

 # autosave
 Automatically save running results of your disposable code.

-Software engineers use Git, SVN or other professional tools to mange their code.
-But scientists use computer as their experiment tools and write codes for scientific computation or simulation.
-Tools such as Git may seem too professional for their disposable codes.
-That's why I wrote `autosave`.
+Unlike software engineers, scientists use computers as their experiment tools and write codes for scientific computation and simulation.
+A tool that helps them record the computation results is thus necessary:

+* The codes are often disposable and no need for branching, rebase, merging or other Git operations.
+So code management tools such as Git may seem too professional for them.
+* The codes are often saved along with the running results, such as data/variables and figures.
+* The codes are often run for multiple times with changed parameters.
+It is necessary to record the code/parameter and their corresponding running results.

+`autosave` is such a tool.

 Currently supported language: Matlab, Python.